 The Aspendale and Mordialloc level crossings are really important connectors in our local community.
-There are two level crossings, Bear Street that will close and McDonald that will be removed with an elevated rail, and then Station Street, Aspendale, opposite the magnificent and recently 100-year-old Mordialloc College has been a divider in our community for many decades.
+There are two level crossings, Bear Street, which will close, and McDonald, which will be removed with an elevated rail, and then Station Street, Aspendale - opposite the magnificent and recently 100-year-old Mordialloc College - which has been a divider in our community for many decades.
 Over 12,000 vehicle movements pass through there each and every day.
 It is one of the more dangerous ones left on the alignment.
 It comes on the back of the completion of elevated rail works at Parkdale, where we have seen Parkers Road and Warrigal Road removed and the significant transformation that has achieved.